ahxbcn/abacus-agent/README.md

 Besides, a wrapper function which accepts a structure file and some key parameters to do ABACUS calculation is also provided.

 You can use `abacusagent --screen-modules` to hide tool function in some modules.
-For example, if you want to hide the wrapper function to avoid confusion with the dedicated function, you can use `abacusagent --screen-modules tool_wrapper` to start the server.
+The `--matmaster` option will only allow the wrapper function to be loaded.